rizinorg/book/src/tools/rz-diff/binary_diffing.md

 # Rz-Diff (binary and text diffing utility)

-[Diffing](https://en.wikipedia.org/wiki/Diff) is to show you the differences between two different versions of the same code.
-Rz-diff provides diffing several matrices Eg. distance, delta, percentage of similarity and even a hexadecimal diff.

 ## Distance

 For bulk processing, you may want to have a higher-level overview of differences.